OpenDevEd/ChromeExtension-GoogleDocsCreator/README.md

 cd chrome-extensions
 git clone https://github.com/OpenDevEd/ChromeExtension-GoogleDocsCreator.git
 ```
-Then in Chrome, got Extensions, enable Developer mode, then load unpacked.
+Then in Chrome, go to Extensions, enable Developer mode, then "load unpacked".

 Navigate to home/chrome-extensions/ChromeExtension-GoogleDocsCreator and open.